Is P2P Traffic the Carriers' Red Herring

 - Emerging collaboration tools from IBM and Microsoft that employ P2P technology will not work as expected.

-- P2P based data sharing and distributed computing used to discover new pharmaceuticals or find cures for diseases may never emerge, or will developed elsewhere.
+- P2P based data sharing and distributed computing used to discover new pharmaceuticals or find cures for diseases will never emerge, or will developed elsewhere.

 - Small producers will struggle to distribute films that large producers would not be able to sell to mainstream audiences.